ncbi/robotframework-pageobjects/README.md

             self.element_should_be_visible("form label")
             return self()

-Using WebElements
+### Using WebElements

-IFT is based on Selenium/Selenium2Library which uses the WebElement class to model DOM nodes.
-Most often, we don't actually need a reference to the WebElement because all page objects give us many convenience methods like click_element, click_button, input_text etc. All these methods are on the base Page object, so from within your page object you can call them on self.
-See each page object's API docs or Selenium2Library's keyword documentation for more.
+`Page` is based on Selenium/Selenium2Library which uses the `WebElement` class to model DOM nodes.
+Most often, we don't actually need a reference to the WebElement because all page objects give us many convenience methods like `click_element`, `click_button`, input_text etc. All these methods are on the base `Page` object, so from within your page object you can call them on `self`.

-If, for some reason, you need a direct reference to a WebElement you can get it by passing a locator/selector to IFT's find_element(s), which is also on every page object.
-When at all possible, however, work at the IFT level, not at the WebElement level.
+If, for some reason, you need a direct reference to a WebElement you can get it by passing a locator/selector to `find_element` or `find_element`,  which is also on every page object.
+When at all possible, however, work at the Selenium2Library level, not at the WebElement level.
 For example:

     ...
-class MyPage(NCBIPage):
+    class MyPage(Page):
         ...
         selectors = {
             "search button": "id=srcb",
         }

         def click_search_button(self):
             # Don't do:
             # search_btn = self.find_element("search button")
             # search_btn.click()
             # Instead, simply:
             self.click_button("search button")

-Waiting
+### Waiting

-Sleeping
+#### Sleeping

 Just don't.
 Sometimes page content, including text or elements are inserted into the DOM after page-load.
 Or sometimes IFT will drive the browser so fast that we can't be sure when the page has loaded.
 If you try to find or operate on these page elements you'll get either get a ValueError or Selenium's NoSuchElementException.
 Don't fall into the trap of calling time.sleep().
 Why?

-    your tests will be brittle: the content could be available after the time you slept for.
+- your tests will be brittle: the content could be available after the time you slept for.
 Sometimes your tests will pass and sometimes they will fail with errors.
-Inconsistent tests are almost as bad as no tests. your tests will be slow.
+Inconsistent tests are almost as bad as no tests.
+- your tests will be slow.
 For example, your content could be available in 1/8 of a second.
 If you sleep for one second you are stalling your tests for 7/8 of a second for no reason.
 This can start to add up over the course of several tests.

-Implicitly waiting
+#### Implicitly waiting

 The solution is waiting, not sleeping.
-The idea is to repeatedly poll the page for the element's existance and then sleep at much smaller increments–up to some maximum (IFT sets this maximum timeout to 10 seconds).
+The idea is to repeatedly poll the page for the element's existance and then sleep at much smaller increments–up to some maximum (`Page` sets this maximum timeout to 10 seconds).
 By default page object methods that take selectors or locators as parameters to find or operate on elements will poll the page until they find the element they are supposed to find or operate on.
 These methods include:

-    find_element
-    find_elements
-    click_element
-    click_button
-    get_text
-    input_text
+- `find_element`
+- `find_elements`
+- `click_element`
+- `click_button`
+- `get_text`
+- `input_text`
-    etc.
+- etc.

-This means that when calling these types of methods, you generally don't have to worry about whether the element exists at the time of the method call.
-IFT will wait approximately as long as it takes for the element to show up in the DOM before raising a ValueError.
+This means that when calling these types of methods, you generally don't have to worry about whether the element exists at the time of the method call. `Page` will wait approximately as long as it takes for the element to show up in the DOM before raising a `ValueError`.
 One issue with this is that method calls that fail to find elements will take 10 seconds to raise a ValueError.
 See the Explicitly waiting section on how to deal with this situation.

-To globally change the implicit wait timeout (default is 10 seconds), set IFT's selenium_implicit_wait option.
+To globally change the implicit wait timeout (default is 10 seconds), set the `selenium_implicit_wait` option.
 See Setting IFT options & data.

 IFT's implicit wait does not apply to an element's visibility.
 It only applies to existance in the DOM.
 It's possible for an element to exist in the DOM, but not be visible, and Selenium will not allow you to interact with an element that's not visible.
 For this you may need wait_until_element_is_visible .
 Explicitly waiting

-There are cases where you'd like to specify exactly how long you want to wait for an element's existance without setting the global selenium_implicit_wait option.
+There are cases where you'd like to specify exactly how long you want to wait for an element's existence without setting the global selenium_implicit_wait option.
 There are several ways to do this:

-    Call find_element with the optional wait keyword parameter.
+    - Call find_element with the optional wait keyword parameter.
 This overrides the default 10 second implicit wait timeout, but only for the one call to find_element.
 Currently you cannot pass a wait parameter to any of the other element finding/manipulating Se2Library methods, such as click_element, input_text etc. See .
 After finding the element, you'll then have to drop down to the Selenium layer.
 For example:

-    class MyPage(NCBIPage):
+    class MyPage(Page):
         ...
         def do_something(self):
             el = self.find_element("some selector", wait=2)
             el.click()
     ...

-    Call Se2Lib methods like wait_until_page_contains_element , passing an explicit wait parameter
+    - Call Se2Lib methods like wait_until_page_contains_element , passing an explicit wait parameter

-Waiting for arbitrary conditions
+#### Waiting for arbitrary conditions

 Sometimes you need to wait for something more complex than just an element.
-In this case use wait_for or  wait_for_condition.
+In this case use Selenium2Library's `wait_for` or
+`wait_for_condition`.
 You'll have to pass these functions callbacks that check some condition and return a Boolean.
-IFT will poll the page every 500 milliseconds for the condition to become True, then it will continue to the next line of code.
+`Page` will poll the page every 500 milliseconds for the condition to become `True`, then it will continue to the next line of code.
 Here's an example:

-class MyPage(NCBIPage):
+    class MyPage(Page):
         ...
         def do_something(self):

             def all_columns_contain_human():
                 # some logic that checks that a specific table column
                 # contains the text "human"
                 ...

             self.wait_for(all_columns_contain_human)
             # Once the condition is True, continue to do something here
             ...
     ...

-If you need to pass a callback a parameter, you'll have to pass a  lambda to wait_for.
+If you need to pass a callback a parameter, you'll have to pass a lambda to `wait_for`.

-Overriding parent selectors
+#### Overriding parent selectors

-If you want to redefine a selector defined in a parent class, use the Override class:
+If you want to redefine a selector defined in a parent class, use the `Override` class:

     ...
     from robotpageobjects.page import Override

-class MyPage(NCBIPage):
+    class MyPage(Page):
        ...
         selectors = {
             "search": "id=search-btn",
             "term input": "id=search-input"
         }

     class MySpecialPage(MyPage):
         ...

         selectors = {
             Override("search"): "id=my-search-btn"
         }